Fang can design and implement an array of CCTV systems, linked to various recording and display options.

 Surveillance System Considerations

 There are a number of factors to consider when setting up an IP-based surveillance system.
 Network cameras transmit data over your existing IP network, so optimizing bandwidth is important.
 You’ll also need to think about storage: How long will footage are archived?
 What type of image quality do you require?
 Will recording be continuous or triggered by motion?
 Other key considerations include network security and system scalability.
-Putting thought into these areas before you set up your system will help to ensure that you have the right equipment and the proper game plan to fulfil your surveillance requirements.
+Putting thought into these areas before you set up your system will help to ensure that you have the right equipment and the proper game plan to fulfill your surveillance requirements.

-What is ANPR ?
+What is ANPR?

 ANPR – Automatic Number Plate Recognition